fbenjaminmorris/regex-tutorial/Develop/gist-template.md

 ## Regex Components

 ### Anchors
-^abc$ -^start / $end of the string
+- abc$ -^start / $end of the string

-^ Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.This matches a position, not a character.
+-^ Matches the beginning of the string, or the beginning of a line if the multiline flag (m) is enabled.This matches a position, not a character.
-$ Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.
+-$ Matches the end of the string, or the end of a line if the multiline flag (m) is enabled.
 This matches a position, not a character.
 \b\B -word, not-word boundary

 \b Matches a word boundary position between a word character and non-word character or position (start / end of string).
 See the word character class (w) for more info.